 Although I love sweet potatoes, (check out Sweet Potato Chickpea Curry, or Sweet Potato Salmon Frittata), I seriously have never thought to use oats, or an oat blend, in a savory dish where there's gravy.
 Guess what?
 It's genius!
 In the oven, the oats break down and thicken your gravy, even better than flour or other thickeners would do.

 Plus, you get a super nutrition boost from the oats just being in there.
 Besides oats, sweet potato, apples, and lean turkey are nutrition superstar foods.
 This recipe also uses all fresh herbs, And the texture is awesome.

-Thanksgiving: All About Being Thankful
+Thanksgiving: It's All About Being Thankful

 One of the "Thanks" part of Thanksgiving, for me, every year, is that we actually get to have this amazing feast with our family and friends, and, then, we have so much abundance of food that we have to "deal with" leftovers.

 I am truly thankful to be blessed with (way) more than enough good food to enjoy with my family and friends.
 If you're here, looking at recipes, I'm pretty sure that you are thankful, too, for this.
 Happy Thanksgiving, my friends.
 And, while thanks are being given, I'm also, truly thankful for every one of you.

 Okay, so this dish is just delicious.
 Slices of lean turkey breast, layered with apples, and sweet potatoes, are baked in an herb, onion, and oat infused broth.
 Which makes the whole dish creamy but still not soupy.
 I'm going to make this again & again.

 Oats Are Nutritional Stars